vatesfr/xen-orchestra/docs/docs/restapi.md

 Set-Cookie: authenticationToken=KQxQdm2vMiv7jBIK0hgkmgxKzemd8wSJ7ugFGKFkTbs
 ```

 Since automatic refresh is not implemented yet, you must manually refresh your token.
-To do so, simply create a new token using your existing valid authentication token:
+To do so, create a new token using your existing valid authentication token:

 ```http
 POST /rest/v0/users/e531b8c9-3876-4ed9-8fd2-0476d5f825c9/authentication_tokens HTTP/1.1